Third Quarter 2022 Update

 - While there are a few bright spots in the data, including robust employment reports, economists remain subdued regarding the outlook for the economy, citing uncertainty on the supply chain and inflation fronts, as well as an increasingly volatile geopolitical environment.

-Below, we’ve highlighted 2022 broad market returns for the second quarter and year-to-date time periods:
+Below, we’ve highlighted 2022 broad market returns for the third quarter and year-to-date time periods:

 |MSCI Emerging Markets||-11.4%||-26.9%|